Bozlu, Iran

-Bozlu (بزلو, also Romanized as Bozlū; also known as Bowzlū) is a village in Nazluy-ye Jonubi Rural District, in the Central District of Urmia County, West Azerbaijan Province, Iran.
+Bozlu (بزلو) (Note: Also known as Bowzlū.) is a village in Nazluy-ye Jonubi Rural District, in the Central District of Urmia County, West Azerbaijan Province, Iran.
 At the 2006 census, its population was 55, in 17 families.

+History

+Bozlū with Paqabajlūi was inhabited by 30 Church of the East Christian families and did not have a church or a priest in 1862, according to the Russian archimandrite Sophoniah.
+At this time, it was tended to by the priest Paul of Bālū.
+It was located in the Anzel district.